Cheapest Shipping US to UK: 2026 Guide to Low Rates

 For very large or bulk shipments, you have two primary modes of transport.

 - Air Freight: Extremely fast, with transit times measured in days.
 It’s ideal for high value or time sensitive goods but comes at a much higher cost.
-A shipment that might cost $1,000 by air could be just $195 by ocean.

 For most people sending parcels, air freight (via carriers like USPS, UPS, and FedEx) is the default.
 But for businesses moving large amounts of inventory, ocean freight is the key to cost efficiency.
 If you’re exploring palletized options before export, learn the basics of LTL freight.